ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

    {:codeblock}
    You can also use another than the **Entry** plan.

-4. To access the database service from {{site.data.keyword.openwhisk_short}}, later on, we need the authorization.
+4. To access the database service from {{site.data.keyword.openwhisk_short}} later on, we need the authorization.
 Thus, we create service credentials and label them **slackbotkey**:
    ```
    bx service key-create eventDB slackbotkey
    ```